luisawatkins/orbitdb-storacha-bridge/SVELTE-COMPONENTS.md

 - Space management (create, list, select Storacha spaces)
 - Note: Currently has browser limitations for full hash preservation ([Issue #4](../../issues/4))

-## Svelte App Demonstrations
+## Svelte App Demos

-The following scripts create complete SvelteKit demo applications:
+In the examples/svelte diretory you find three simple to advanced OrbitDB-Storacha examples.

-- `node` [`scripts/svelte-backup-restore.js`](scripts/svelte-backup-restore.js) - Creates SvelteKit demo app with StorachaAuth and StorachaTest components
+- simple-backup-restore (Alice creates a db and a Storacha backup - Bob restores it into his own - no replication)
-- `node` [`scripts/svelte-backup-restore-02.js`](scripts/svelte-backup-restore-02.js) - Enhanced demo with StorachaTestWithReplication component
+- orbitdb-replication (Alice creates a db with todos and creates a backup - Bob replicates it (but cannot add Todo's because of missing access permissions)  )
-- WebAuthn Demo: Use [`orbitdb-storacha-svelte-backup-restore-demo`](orbitdb-storacha-svelte-backup-restore-demo/) with StorachaTestWithWebAuthn for biometric authentication testing
+- ucan-delegation (P-256 UCAN's currently not supported by Storacha upload-service)

 ## Live Demo